How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 The ability to recharge the batteries from a mains supply is the best alternative.
 Not only can you top up the battery bank, but you can run household appliances directly from it too.

-This means if you want to run an air conditioning unit, power-hungry microwave or even a washing machine, shore power is the answer.
+If you want to run an air conditioning unit, power-hungry microwave, or washing machine, shore power is the answer.

-Installing shore power capability in a campervan isn’t expensive so it’s well worth installing as a fallback.
+Installing shore power capability in an RV camper isn’t expensive, so it’s well worth installing as a fallback.

 Safety Warning